Father of the House (New Zealand)

 Father or Mother of the House is an unofficial title applied to the longest-serving member of Parliament (MP) sitting in the New Zealand House of Representatives.
 In New Zealand, no duties or special distinctions are associated with the position.
+The current Father of the House is Gerry Brownlee, List MP and formerly member for Ilam.
+He has served continuously in the House of Representatives since 12 October 1996.
+The current Mother of the House, as the longest continuously serving female MP, is Judith Collins.
+She was first elected in 2002.

-The position is usually determined by continuous service, not aggregate time in parliament.
+The position is usually determined by continuous service, not aggregate time in parliament or the earliest year of entry.
+For example, Damien O'Connor has served as long as Brownlee, and entered parliament a term earlier (in 1993), but since he lost his seat in 2008 he is not considered a joint Father of the House.
 When more than one MP have served equally long periods, the title is usually assigned to whoever was sworn in first, a process which happens alphabetically by surname.

-The current Father of the House is Gerry Brownlee, and the current Mother of the House is Nanaia Mahuta.
-They have served continuously in the House of Representatives since 12 October 1996.